PhoenixTales/phoenix-docs/story/alpha-story-analysis.md

 * Priority 1 are main missions, that bring the story forward.
 * Priority 2 are guild related missions that relate to the main missions either directly or indirectly.

-There should have been no missions at all that have no kind of relation to the story and thus no kind of relevance and urgency in relation to the main missions; they are all connected to it in some kind of way.
+Basically there should have been no missions that have no kind of relation to the story, no kind of relevance and urgency in relation to the main missions; they are all connected to it in some kind of way.
 The first and second chapters for instance do not contain any Prio 1 missions.
 While it is clear that he wants to escape from the prison, the first chapter serves the orientation of the player in the prison world, before he can even plan the escape.
 The implicit goal is to join a guild, which initiates chapter 2, in which the preparation of the Psi-Ritual begins (PrepareRitual).

 One shouldn't deduce from the above that there isn't much written about the first chapter.
 On the contrary, the first chapter takes up about a third of the entire story 3.3 document with its 6 chapters.
 {: .subtext }

-### Story 3.3 Story Summary in as short terms as possible
+### Story 3.3 Story Summary

 1. "Orientation phase": Player can explore the camps and mines, only side missions (Priority 2).
 Goal: JoinGuild = Player Lvl 2 & Initiation of Chapter 2.